synonymdev/slashtags/README.md

 ## Overview

-Slashtags aims to enable self-sovereign identity, reputation and web-of-trust on the web.
+Slashtags aims to enable self-sovereign identity, local first applications, reputation and web-of-trust.

 ### The problem